 - Successful defense of Rhône-Poulenc Rorer Pharmaceuticals, Inc. in a Lanham Act false advertising case, Johnson & Johnson-Merck Consumer Pharmaceuticals Company v.
 Rhône-Poulenc Rorer Pharmaceuticals, Inc., 19 F. 3d 125 (3d Cir.
 1994).

-- Mr. Smart also has extensive experience with state unfair trade practices act cases, including defeating a preliminary injunction sought by a competitor of Purdue Pharma Co., asserting unfair competition claims under Connecticut state law.
+Mr. Smart also has extensive experience with state unfair trade practices act cases, including having defeated a preliminary injunction sought by a competitor of Purdue Pharma Co., asserting unfair competition claims under Connecticut state law.

 Consumer Fraud Representative Matters